juce/GDBManager6/docs/README.txt

 Kit-mixing is now also support (starting with version 6.5).
-Use the controls at the bottom to select folders for your shirt, shorts and socks.
+Use the controls at the bottom to select folders for your shirt, shorts and socks, and the overlays.
 And don't forget to select the proper mask too.

 3. CREDITS